-- Errors are retrieved in first-in-first-out (FIFO) order.
+Errors are retrieved in first-in-first-out (FIFO) order.
 The first error returned is the first error that was stored.
-When you have read all errors from the queue, the ERROR annunciator turns off. - If more than 20 errors have occurred, the last error stored in the queue (the most recent error) is replaced with -350, "Too many errors".
+Errors are cleared as you read them over the remote interface.
+When you have read all errors from the queue, the ERROR annunciator turns off and the errors are cleared.
+The power supply beeps once each time an error is generated.

+If more than 20 errors have occurred, the last error stored in the queue (the most recent error) is replaced with -350, "Too many errors".
 No additional errors are stored until you remove errors from the queue.
-If no erros have occurred when you read the error queue, the supply responds with +0, "No error" over the remote interface or "NO ERRORS" from the front panel. - The error queue is cleared when power has been off or after a \CLS(clear status) command has been executed.
-The \RST (reset command) command does not clear the error queue. - Front-panel operation:
+If no errors have occurred when you read the error queue, the supply responds with +0, "No error" over the remote interface or "NO ERRORS" from the front panel.

+The error queue is cleared by the CLS (clear status) command or when power is cycled.
+The errors are also cleared when you read the queue.

+The RST (reset command) command does not clear the error queue.